doltonsedward/doltonsedward/README.md

 <br>

-- 🔭 I’m currently working on a my final year project!
+- 🔭 I’m currently student at DumbWays.id
-- 🌱 I’m currently learning Fullstack and Machine Learning
+- 🌱 I’m currently learning Fullstack and UI UX Design
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
+- 🥅 2021 Goals: Realize my dream as a programmer and work as a programmer
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love design and music

 <br>